tsheng1/align/README.md

 ## Background and Overview

 Radian is a visualization of some of the most popular sorting algorithms.
-Much of the focus of this project is to not only showcase the algorithms but also to highlight the aesthetics and appeal of data in a 2D space.
+Much of the focus of this project is to not only showcase the functionality of the algorithms but also to highlight the aesthetics and appeal of data in a 2D space.

 ## Functionality and MVP Features